 Mayor Vincent Gray is to be commended for establishing the nation's first job training and placement program for transgender residents.
+Not only does the program offer needed skills and training for employment but it sends a clear affirming message to our trans population that we accept and value their participation in government and society.

 However, the District Government needs to build on this successful beginning and proactively seek and employ qualified transgender individuals.
-Each agency and the DC Council should commit to transgender affirmative action goals.
+Every agency and the DC Council should commit to transgender affirmative action goals and I call on our new Mayor to establish a city-wide transgender hiring policy.